akka/akka-persistence-cassandra/docs/src/main/paradox/session.md

 Alpakka Cassandra includes a default implementation @apidoc[DefaultSessionProvider], which is referenced in the default configuration `alpakka.cassandra`.

-The @apidoc[DefaultSessionProvider] config section must contain
+The @apidoc[DefaultSessionProvider] config section must contain:

 * a settings section `service-discovery` which may be used to discover Cassandra contact points via @ref:[Akka Discovery](#using-akka-discovery),
-* and a reference to a Casssandra config section in `datastax-java-driver-config` which is used to configure the Cassandra client.
+* and a reference to a Cassandra config section in `datastax-java-driver-config` which is used to configure the Cassandra client.
 For details see the @extref:[Datastax Java Driver configuration](java-driver:manual/core/configuration/#quick-overview) and the driver's @extref:[`reference.conf`](java-driver:manual/core/configuration/reference/).

 reference.conf
 : @@snip [snip](/session/src/main/resources/reference.conf)